Understanding and navigating grief

 Humans are resilient and experiencing and managing through grief helps us grow and cope in newfound ways.
 Remember, acknowledging your emotions, letting them out in healthy ways and through a variety of supports, will help you experience brighter days again.

 Do you have employees on your team who may be struggling?
 Payworks understands the importance of the health and well-being of your workforce.
-That’s why we’ve partnered with Arete to create HR Advisory Services, a comprehensive management tool of practical HR-related guidance, resources and services provided by industry professionals to ensure you’re supported every step of the way in growing a strong organization.
+That’s why we’ve partnered with Arcora to create HR Advisory Services, a comprehensive management tool of practical HR-related guidance, resources and services provided by industry professionals to ensure you’re supported every step of the way in growing a strong organization.
 This includes a confidential employee counselling referral, which provides private counselling to help get your team members back on track.
-Email sales@payworks.ca to learn more.
+For more information on HR, legal and financial guidance your business (and employees) can count on, visit: https://www.payworks.ca/solutions/hr-advisory-services.